Campus Plan

 Who has approved or must approve the Campus Plan?

 The Seminary’s administrative team and Board of Regents created and approved the Campus Plan to guide needed capital improvements to the campus.
-The plan, or portions thereof, also are pending before The Lutheran Church—Missouri Synod Board of Directors, the Washington University Board of Trustees and the City of Clayton.
+The plan, or portions thereof, also must be approved by The Lutheran Church—Missouri Synod Board of Directors and the City of Clayton.

 What is the timeline for the three phases of the plan and completion of the projects?

-Phase 1 of the plan, which includes the construction of new married student housing, will begin as soon as the outstanding approvals are received.
+We intend to be begin preparatory construction work by November 2025 for Phase 1 of the plan, which includes the construction of new married student housing.
 Phase 1 construction is estimated to take 18 months.

 Phase 2, which includes the refurbishment for administrative use of the historic Craemer, Graebner and Lange halls, which are currently vacant and unused, will begin after the completion of Phase 1.